gufeicang/CRC/README.md

 [1] D. H. Pham and S. Meignen, “An adaptive computation of contour representations for mode decomposition,” IEEE Signal Processing Letters, vol. 24, no. 11, pp. 1596–1600, Nov 2017.

 COPY RIGHT WSST2 is copyright reserved.
-For further information, please contact Duong Hung PHAM at duong-hung.pham@univ-grenoble-alpes.fr and Sylvain Meignen at Sylvain.Meignen@univ-grenoble-alpes.fr.
+For further information, please contact Duong Hung PHAM at duong-hung.pham@irit.fr and Sylvain Meignen at Sylvain.Meignen@univ-grenoble-alpes.fr.